Krassnig/CodeDraw/INTRODUCTION.md

 ## Handling Events

-An event is something that occurs when a user interacts with your application like the user pressing a button or moving the mouse.
+An event is something that occurs when a user interacts with your application like the user pressing a key or moving the mouse.
 There are 12 different events in CodeDraw:

 - MouseClickEvent: Happens once when a mouse button is pressed down and quickly released again.